JiefanLuo/MRP/README.md

-# MRP
+# Twitter Bot Detection Project
-### This Github repository is to include the code and files for the MRP of the data science program.
+### This Github repository is to include the code and files for using machine learning algorithm to detect Twiiter bots.